hneutr/dotfiles/nvim/lex_todo.md

   - also support aliases/hardcoded strings for location labels
 - specify files to be ignored by indexes in `.project`
 - have a `start date` field in `.project`
-- move project journals into the project directory

 #-------------------------------------------------------------------------------
 # [flags]()